| Conventions

 IMPLEMENT_VARIABLE( X1 )

-Numerical and fractional expressions
+Numerical expressions are expression

-cout << one() << endl; // prints "1"
+| Numerical<1> one;cout << one() << endl; // prints "1"

 Numerical<1> one_1 = num<1>();